YJchen1222/docker_shiny/README.md

 # docker_shiny
 Creating an R shiny Docker image using Dockerfile

-## First: Create Dockerfile and perpare your R shiny program code.
+## First: Create Dockerfile and prepare your R shiny program code.
-This is the public version of Dockerfile, which is used to build R shiny applications to Docker images.
+This is the public version of Dockerfile, which is used to build R shiny applications to Docker images. you need to create Dockerfile and prepare your R shiny program code in the same folder.
->✍️  You can git clone and modify it.
+>✍️  You can git clone and modify them.

 Dockerfile public version:
 ```